RaviTejKallepalli/TouchInputDetector/README.md

 However inorder to intercept this, you must extend the class and override the method callbacks **(Event listeners)** that you can use.

+### Event listeners

+-onClick()
+-onLongClick()
+-onFocusChange()
+-onKey()
+-onTouch()

+**Note:returns a boolean to indicate whether you have consumed the event and it should not be carried further.
+That is, *return true to indicate that you have handled the event and it should stop here;* *return false if you have not handled it and/or the event should continue to any other on-click listeners*.**